 You can’t make improvements if you have no idea what’s working and what isn’t working.

-This is important because you can maximize your productivity and not be as busy while still getting a lot done.
+These are super important so you can maximize your productivity and not be as busy while still getting a lot done.

 Being intentional with your time gives you the freedom to do so much more with your life.
 Imagine getting more done in 90 days than most people do in an entire year!